La Salle University

-La Salle University (/ləˈsæl/) is a private, Catholic university in Philadelphia, Pennsylvania.
+La Salle University (/ləˈsæl/) is a private, Catholic university in Philadelphia, Pennsylvania, United States.
 The university was founded in 1863 by the Institute of the Brothers of the Christian Schools and named for St. Jean-Baptiste de La Salle.

 History

+19th century

 La Salle College was founded in March 1863 as an all-male college by Brother Teliow and Archbishop James Wood of the Archdiocese of Philadelphia.
 It was first located at St. Michael's Parish on N. 2nd Street in the Olde Kensington section of Philadelphia.
-La Salle soon moved to the building vacated by St. Joseph's College at 1234 Filbert Street in Center City, Philadelphia.
+La Salle soon moved to the building vacated by St. Joseph's College at 1234 Filbert Street in Center City Philadelphia.
 In 1886, due to the development of the Center City district, La Salle moved to a third location, the former mansion of Michael Bouvier, the great-great-grandfather of Jacqueline Kennedy Onassis, at 1240 North Broad Street.

+20th century

-Due to space constraints, in 1930 La Salle moved to its current campus at the intersection of 20th Street and Olney Avenue in the Logan neighborhood of the city.
+In 1930, due to space constraints, La Salle moved to its current campus at the intersection of 20th Street and Olney Avenue in the Logan neighborhood of the city.
 The new location had a suburban feel with ample land, but was linked to the city by trolleys and the newly constructed Broad Street Subway.
 The 1930s proved to be a tumultuous decade for La Salle, which was nearly bankrupt after being unable to sell the 1240 North Broad Street property.
 The main academic building on campus, College Hall was unable to be finished due to a lack of funds, and the college nearly closed in the late 1930s.
 The college's closing was prevented by a 75th Anniversary Fund Drive in 1938, spearheaded by Philadelphia businessman John McCarthy.
 Funds raised from this drive also enabled La Salle to purchase a tract of land to the east of 19th Street, where Philadelphia had intended to build a city college.

-La Salle nearly closed again due to a lack of students during World War II, and the football team was disbanded due to a lack of players, but the college experienced a period of growth in the late 1940s.
+During World War II, La Salle nearly closed again due to a lack of students, and the football team was disbanded due to a lack of players, but the college experienced a period of growth in the late 1940s.
 Several new buildings were constructed in the 1940s and 1950s, including a new library, student union, and a science building.
 It was also during this time that the first student residence halls were constructed at La Salle, mostly on land purchased from the former Belfield Country Club.
 Additional student housing was provided by purchasing or renting local homes, such as the house known as "The Mansion", on David and Logan Blain's Belfield Estate.
 During the 1960s, the high school section moved out due to the lack of space after many years of sharing the same campus with the College.